yohm/oacis_watcher/README.md

 # Usage

+## Preparation

-To run a sample code, specify `OACIS_ROOT` environment variable to point the directory of OACIS.
+To run a sample code, specify `OACIS_ROOT` environment variable such that it points to the directory of OACIS.

 ```
 export OACIS_ROOT=~/oacis